trotzig/react-available-times/README.md

 - `calendars`: a list of calendars displayed in the dropdown at the top right.
 - `onChange`: a function called whenever a selection is made.
 Receives an array of objects, each with a `start` and an `end` date.
+- `onCalendarSelected`: a function called when the user is changing the filtering of calendars.
+Useful if you want to lazy-load a set of events.
+Gets called with a list of the calendar ids currently selected.
 - `initialSelections`: an array of pre-filled selections.
 Each object in the array needs a `start` and an `end` date.
 - `events`: calendar events, usually pulled from a different source (e.g. a